 Find the best health insurance plans in Ohio at the cheapest rates.
 Quality and cost are two of the most important factors we consider when comparing multiple Marketplace policies.
 Our research and information is available at no cost and free of bias.
 We work for you!

-We systematically investigate and analyze all of the available individual and family policies from the top companies during and after Open Enrollment.
-But most importantly, we help you find the most suitable plans that fit into your price range and still provide the quality coverage that you need.
-As new legislation is passed, and perhaps previous legislation is repealed, we always keep you informed of the most recent changes.
+We systematically investigate and analyze all available individual and family policies from the top companies, during and after Open Enrollment.
+But most importantly, we help you find the most suitable plans that fit into your price range, and still provide the quality coverage that you need.
+As new legislation is passed, and perhaps previous legislation is altered, we always keep you informed of the most recent changes.

 Obamacare And Open Enrollment In Ohio

 The passage of the "Affordable Care Act" created several changes regarding how you purchase your policy, the type of plan that is available, and the amount of government tax dollars that will help you pay the premium.
 Your estimated household earnings also impact your premium.
 However, higher income-earners continue to have many low-cost options, including non-compliant contracts (short-term, and faith-base).

-The live rates you view on our website are always updated daily to ensure accuracy, and also verify that they are the lowest premiums filed with the Department Of Insurance.
+The live rates you view on our website are always updated daily to ensure accuracy, and also verified to be the lowest premiums filed with the Department of Insurance.
 And since our offices are located here in the Buckeye State, we stay "close to the action," and are always informing you on any type of change.
+Generally, carriers submit their requests for rate changes by June every year.
+Price increases (and decreases) are reviewed and approved or disapproved by September.

-Even if you are self-employed or a small business owner, we can help.
+If you are self-employed or a small business owner, we can help.
 Typically, the benefit design can be modeled after large employer healthcare programs.
 However, since you don't need to provide coverage for thousands of employees, it's much easier to find an affordable option.
 "SHOP" is the small business Marketplace that is available to business owners with less than 50 employees.
+Persons not offered Group benefits can shop and choose catastrophic, comprehensive, or customized blended plan options from multiple insurers.